avaneev/prvhash/README.md

 <img src="img/proof_math_is_engineered_orn15.png" width="300"><img src="img/proof_math_is_engineered_chess16.png" width="300">

-Admittedly, 256x256 size can be considered arbitrarily-chosen (it is a square of 16, with 16 being the bit-size of values on the graphs above).
+Admittedly, 256x256 size can be considered arbitrarily-chosen (it is a square of 16, with 16 being the bit-size of values on the graphs above), but it is the only small size that presents an "intelligible" look.
 For example, if `PH_HASH_COUNT=15` is transformed to 240x240 (256-16) "pixel art" image, an image of "zebra" lines is produced, with bit-reversed variant of the inner element present in `PH_HASH_COUNT=16`.